-- These fees are for medical reports prepared by doctors appointed by the Board under Section II of the Residential Institutions Redress Act 2002. - These figures represent payments made by the Board for medical reports received prior to the completion of an application with respect to the injuries suffered by applicants. - These fees relate to Counsel employed by the Board and other legally related services. - Please note that this figure includes a refund to Dept of Social Protection for the salary of a staff member on secondment from that Department for the year 2020 and Q1, Q2 and Q3 of 2021. - This fee relates to secure off-site storage.
+- Please note that this figure includes a refund of €7,700.00 from Pitney Bowes, which related to payments on account made over various years from 2003 onwards, which were remitted back to the Board in 2022. - These fees are for medical reports prepared by doctors appointed by the Board under Section II of the Residential Institutions Redress Act 2002. - These figures represent payments made by the Board for medical reports received prior to the completion of an application with respect to the injuries suffered by applicants. - These fees relate to Counsel employed by the Board and other legally related services. - Please note that this figure includes a refund to Dept of Social Protection for the salary of a staff member on secondment from that Department for the year 2021 and Q1, Q2 and Q3 of 2022. - This fee relates to secure off-site storage.